API

 Parameters:

-• size (float) – size of the buffer
+• size (int) – Size of the request.

 Script phase